Christmas Nativity Craft for Kids

 1. Cut craft sticks in half.
 Glue together as shown in the photo, making an X.

-2. Support each craft stick X in modeling clay to form a frame for the manger.
+2. Support the legs of each craft stick X in modeling clay to make the frame for the manger.